-COASTAL RESOURCES

-OR SEE FISC NOTE SD EX

-Page 1 of 1

-Authorizes the Coastal Protection and Restoration Financing Corporation to finance payments from the RESTORE Act and Natural Resources Damages Act
+COASTAL RESOURCES RE1 SEE FISC NOTE SD EX See Note Page 1 of 1 Authorizes the Coastal Protection and Restoration Financing Corporation to finance payments from the RESTORE Act and Natural Resources Damages Act

 Proposed law authorizes the Coastal Protection and Restoration Financing Corporation to carry out financing, purchasing, owning, and managing for assets and revenues received under the Deepwater Horizon natural resources damage (NRDA) consent decree and the Resources Ecosystems Sustainability, Tourist Opportunities, and Revived Economics of the Gulf Coast State Act (RESTORE).
-Proposed law authorizes the State Bond Commission, subject to approval from the Joint Legislative Committee on the Budget and a majority of each house of the legislature, to sell to the Coastal Protection and Restoration Financing Corp. a portion up to all of the allocation received by the state from the Deepwater Horizon Natural Resources Damage (NRDA) consent decree and the Resources Ecosystems Sustainability, Tourist Opportunities, and Revived Economics (RESTORE) of the Gulf Coast State Act.
+Proposed law authorizes the State Bond Commission, subject to approval from the Joint Legislative Committee on the Budget (JLCB) and a majority of each house of the legislature, to sell to the Coastal Protection and Restoration Financing Corp. a portion up to all of the allocation received by the state from the Deepwater Horizon Natural Resources Damage (NRDA) consent decree and the RESTORE of the Gulf Coast State Act.
 Authorizes the corporation to use the assets received from the sale to support the sale of bonds, either RESTORE bonds or DWH NRD bonds.
+Requires sale of assets and transfer of payments be made in accordance with the requirements of the RESTORE Act and other applicable state and federal law.
 Proposed law authorizes the corporation to issue revenue bonds backed by the RESTORE assets or the DWH NRD assets.
-Provides for the procedures that are to be followed for each, including approval by the State Bond Commission and the Joint Legislative Committee on the Budget.
+Provides for the procedures that are to be followed for each, including approval by the State Bond Commission and the JLCB.
 Requires that the proceeds of the sale of the bonds be used for the purposes for which the bonds were issued.
 Specifies that the bonds are bonds of the corporation and are in no way backed by the full faith and credit of the state.
 Requires monies received to be deposited into the Coastal Protection and Restoration Fund.